devhassan/archlinux-lamp-readytogo/README.md

-# Garuda Linux - Post Installation Packages
+# Arch Linux - Post Installation Packages

-Installation of several needed packages and system tweaks like LAMP, NPM and Fonts etc. for Garuda Linux
+Installation of several needed packages and system tweaks like LAMP, NPM and Fonts etc. for Arch Linux

 ## Usage